-Rental car accidents are more common than you might think, especially in a congested city like Las Vegas.
+Rental car accidents are more common than you might think.
 When you drive in an unfamiliar area or a particularly congested location, you may find yourself involved in a collision.

 If you were driving a rental car at the time of the accident, you might be concerned about how you will cover the costs, your financial responsibilities, and your next steps.